Skincare Product Regulations

 - California Safe Cosmetics Program If your skincare product contains any chemical agents from guidance list of chemical agents known or suspected to cause cancer, birth defects, or other reproductive harm AND your company makes $1,000,000 or more annually in cosmetic sales, your company is subject to mandatory reporting requirements of the California Safe Cosmetics Act.

-- California Department of Public Health for organic products.
-If you want to market organic products, your products must be made with at least 70% of product, by weight, from certified organic ingredients.
+- Organic If you want to market organic products, your products must be made with at least 70% of product, by weight, from certified organic ingredients.
 Annual gross sales of greater than $5,000 requires organic registration with CDPH.
 Refer to California Organic Products Act (pdf) section 110838 page 19.

 - Business Registration with the State of California refer to FAQ’s for filing requirements.

-- Board of Equalization to register and pay sales taxes.
+- Department of Tax & Fee Administration to register and pay sales taxes.